GEMScienceTools/oq-mbtk/openquake/mbt/tools/fault_modeler/README.md

 | lower_seismogenic_depth | ... | ... |
 | magnitude_scaling_relationship | ... | ... |

-A single parameter can be modified as optional arguments as:
+A single parameter can be passed as optional arguments like:

 ```python
 build_fault_model(geojson_file='FaultDatabase.geojson',